leviwheatcroft/metalsmith-all-the-things/README.md

  * google-drive - scrape content from google drive folders to include in your build.
 Think of it as a poor mans CMS, free ubiquitous access for editing content.
  * cloudinary - upload images to cloudinary, then format them as required in your layouts & markdown.
 This means no local dependencies on imagemagick and friends.

+### documentation

+There's more detailed information about implementation of different features in [/src/articles][/src/articles].

 ### usage

 ```bash